SAP-samples/cloud-extension-html5-sample/mission/discover/HTML5.md

-# Learn about HTML5 Applications
+# Learn About HTML5 Applications

 SAP BTP enables you to access and run HTML5 applications in a cloud environment without the need to maintain your own runtime infrastructure.